xbach/docs/trezor-apps/bitex.rst

 .. image:: images/bitex07.png

-In case you ever need to unlink your TREZOR, you can do it easily in user preference section s.
+In case you ever need to unlink your TREZOR, you can do it easily in user preference section.
 After clicking on Unlink your TREZOR device.

 .. image:: images/bitex08.png